Introducing the Amplify Inclusion Champion Award

 HE SAID WHAT??!!!!
 Crisis Management, Crisis Communications and Social Media

 In today’s world of instant information, reputational threats can have an immediate and deadly effect on the ability of organizations to recover, rebuild and reposition themselves after a crisis.
 This fast-paced seminar by managing partner Thom Fladung, from Hennes Communications in Cleveland and Akron, will focus on a highly-strategic approach to communicating during a wide variety of situations, offering methods for establishing and maintaining “control of the message,” enabling you to move your message forward or mount a defense against a sudden press onslaught, or a social media attack.

 Woke Advertising: What is It?
 How and When to Incorporate It Into Your Advertising Strategy

-- Kevin Griffith, Senior Vice President, The Adcom Group (Moderator)
+- Kevin Griffin, Senior Vice President, The Adcom Group (Moderator)

 - Allison B. Vann, Rabbi, Suburban Temple-Kol Ami

 - Corey James, Senior Manager of Community Engagement & Foundation Development, Cleveland Cavaliers

 - Phyllis "Seven" Harris, Executive Director, LGBT Community Center of Greater Cleveland